 Pamela Geller is a tenured Associate Professor of Psychology, and Research Associate Professor of Obstetrics and Gynecology in Drexel University College of Medicine (DUCOM).
 She also holds a faculty appointment in Drexel's School of Public Health.
 Geller's research interests involve the association between stressful life events and mental and physical health outcomes.
 Her work has focused largely on women's health, particularly in the area of reproductive health (e.g., mental health consequences of miscarriage), and has been published in peer-reviewed journals and other venues, as well as presented both nationally and internationally.
-She is an editor of the Health Psychology volume of "Wiley's Handbook of Psychology" (second edition forthcoming), and an editor of the new book, "Women's Health Psychology", also to be published by Wiley.
+She is an editor of the Health Psychology volume of "Wiley's Handbook of Psychology" (second edition), and an editor of the new book, "Women's Health Psychology", also published by Wiley.
 Geller, along with her DUCOM colleagues, created an interactive, web-based curriculum to educate healthcare providers about pregnancy loss, which received the 2010 APGO Electronic Educational Resource Award from the Association of Professors of Gynecology and Obstetrics.

 Undergraduate Research Assistants

 Megha is a pre-med undergraduate student majoring in Biological Sciences, minoring in Women's Studies and is a Research Assistant in the Women's Health Pyschology Lab.
 She is an active member of the biological Honor Society Beta Beta Beta and is volunteering at the Children's Hospital of Philadelphia.
 Additionally, she has traveled to Honduras with the Drexel University Global Water Brigade and hopes to continue such activities.
 When she has a free moment to herself, she can be found reading a book, or spending time with friends and family.